HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 https://www.kaggle.com/datasets/fmena14/crowd-counting

 There are 2 datasets used in this project.
 One is a numpy file containing all 2000 image data, the second one contains labels that represent the number of people in each image in a CSV file.
-There are a total of 2000 images in the dataset.

 ## The whole model can be divided in to the following parts: